-Time was a difficult thing to handle, as I dealt with the reality of death while simultaneously experiencing boredom within the hospital walls.
-Somewhere in the midst of this struggle, I picked up a pen and I couldn’t put it down.
+Nothing about my first book was planned.
+I was 21, I got sick - cancer - and in the hospital I learned to write.
+Somewhere in the midst of this struggle, I picked up a pen and couldn’t put it down.
 After a year of chemo & wigs, my diary was quite voluminous.
 It became a book and I became a writer.
 From the hospital I sent out a few pages to a newspaper and a few days later I signed a contract with a publishing house.